ethan-nappi/TTRPGNotes/Vitae World Notes/World Of Vitae DM Notes/World Notes/Life/Flora/Sin Petal.md

-These flowers are rumored to taste like your favorite fruit as long as you haven't killed anything believed to contain a soul.
+These flowers are rumored to smell like your favorite fruit as long as you haven't killed anything believed to contain a soul.
+Otherwise they smell like the smell of what you killed after it's death.